helvitiis/warofcurrents/README.md

 ### About WoC
--Lets put what the project is about on the README as well.
+- Let's put what the project is about on the README as well.
 We can simply just have the same text here as we will have on the website.

 ### About Us